Mining Intelligence and News

 SnapshotThe Björkdal Property contains both the Björkdal mine and the Norrberget deposit (project).
 The Norrberget deposit is located approximately four km east of the Björkdal mine and is planned to commence mining in 2030, when ore from the main Björkdal pit begins to reduce.

 In 2019, the open pit mining operations at the Bjorkdal mine were stopped for economic reasons and this mill feed was replaced with ore from the low grade stockpile and an increase in underground production.
-As presently envisaged in the LOM plan, open pit pre-stripping and production will be restarted in 2026 to supplement the decrease in production from the underground mine.
+The open pit has currently been halted and is planned to be restarted in 2027.

 Owners